 We know you are itchin' to get outside, get muddy and make a difference.
-While we may not be able to host large-scale clean-ups right now, we can still make a difference...Trash Mob style!
+We can all make a difference...Trash Mob style!
 What is a trash mob you ask?!
-They are sort of like flash mobs, they just sort of magically appear!
-These are simply just smaller, individual style cleanups that collectively, really add up!
+They are sort of like flash mobs, they just sort of magically appear sometimes!
+These are simply just smaller, individual-style cleanups that collectively, really add up!

 So grab some bags and gloves, and head outside by yourself or with your "pod" and clean up the litter along your favorite creek or even just in your neighborhood.

 In Columbia, MO there are 15 creeks alone that all lead to the Missouri River.
 Imagine the impact if we all got out, individually, and picked up a little bit of litter all up and down the Missouri River watershed!